© Paolo Pellegrin/Magnum Photos

 The primary audiences for this volume are national policymakers and development and conflict resolution practitioners in fragile and conflict-affected states affected by jihadist violence.
 National authorities in these states are investing significant efforts into defeating these groups militarily, and prosecuting and/or detaining their members and associates.
 In some limited cases, they have also attempted political negotiations or other non-punitive strategies.
 This project’s findings aim to help national actors develop tailored and balanced strategies toward handling individuals accused of association with jihadist groups in ways that are more likely to contribute to conflict resolution.

 The project’s findings are also relevant to international financial and technical assistance providers.
-These include donor countries, many of which are spending significant resources on supporting counter-terrorism (CT), Countering Violent Extremism (CVE), and stabilisation efforts in Africa, the Middle East and elsewhere.
-Other intended beneficiaries of this project include multilateral organisations, namely the United Nations, which is increasingly investing in Preventing Violent Extremism and related work.
+These include donor countries, many of which are spending significant resources on supporting counter-terrorism (CT), Countering Violent Extremism (CVE), and stabilization efforts in Africa, the Middle East and elsewhere.
+Other intended beneficiaries of this project include multilateral organizations, namely the United Nations, which is increasingly investing in Preventing Violent Extremism and related work.

 Finally, the project is relevant to the growing community of experts and academics working on CT and CVE.
 It contributes in particular to the evidence base on how to: protect human rights in the context of counter-terrorism operations; induce and manage individual- and faction-level defections from extremist groups; and promote reconciliation in areas formerly controlled by these groups.
 It also offers a foundation for further research and analysis exploring other questions related to dealing with jihadist groups, including that of whether and how states can negotiate with them.
 Further, although the focus of this project is on jihadist groups, the findings may be relevant to other types of violent groups with ideological agendas and that control territory and populations.